rafal-bedkowski/rafal-bedkowski/README.md

 - 👋 Hi, I’m @rafal-radez00-bedkowski
 - 👀 I’m interested in frontend development
-- 🌱 Currently hands on deep understanding of Frontend stack with a little bit of backend(python)
+- 🌱 Currently hands on deep understanding of Frontend stack
-- 🐱‍🏍 Passionate about blockchain technology
+- 🐱‍🏍 Passionate about ML nad it's use in finance(mainly in forecasting)
 - 💞️ I’m looking to collaborate on any frontend opensource project to expand my knowledge and experience
 - 📫 You can contact with me by email addres:     0radezoo1@gmail.com